 I just wrote a post for white parents about talking to children about race and racism.
 While these kinds of conversations can emerge from all kinds of experiences, don’t forget that books, movies, magazines, and TV shows all offer opportunities to dive in.
-So no matter your child’s racial or cultural identity, you can take a look at your bookshelf, tablet, or library loans to see where you can diversify your child’s story world and start important conversations about commonalities and differences.
+So no matter your child’s racial or cultural identity, you can take a look at your bookshelf, tablet, or library loans to see where you can diversify your child’s story world and start important conversations and practices.

-Diverse books are a starting place
+Diverse books are a starting place.

-Diversifying our bookshelves is decidedly not the main way that we disrupt racism, homophobia or other -isms.
+Diversifying our bookshelves is decidedly not the main way that we disrupt racism, white supremacy, homophobia or other -isms.
 These forces live within us and our institutions, meaning that it will take more than new books and movies to help our children navigate them.
 That said, storytelling is a powerful onramp to the work and unless you have already worked to diversify your bookshelf, don’t be surprised if you find a rather homogenous set of stories.

 This doesn’t mean that any of us should settle for homogenous shelves.
 Instead, it means that we might need to dig harder to do better.
 Take a close look at your child’s bookshelf to see where you stand.